bollmann/lunchtalk/talk/slides.md

 * The wishlist API is *explicit* in the program (compare!)
 * The API type denotes a *live specification* (compare!)

-the `API` type specifies the service/controllers:
+the `API` type specifies the service's controllers:
 -----------------------------------------------

 ```haskell